DODAS-TS/sts-wire/README.md

   -h, --help                      help for sts-wire
       --insecureConn              check the http connection certificate
       --log string                where the log has to write, a file path or stderr (default "your/app/config/dir/log/sts-wire.log")
-      --noModtime                 mount with noModtime option
+      --noLocalCache              force the data read from remote without store a local cache --noModtime                 mount with noModtime option
       --noPassword                to not encrypt the data with a password --rcloneMountFlags string   overwrite the rclone mount flags